LEP Major Projects

 It has involved a complete realignment of Branston Road to make it suitable for the volume of traffic created by the new development and construction of a new bridge over the Trent and Mersey Canal.
 The new bridge has already won an award for its engineering design.
 Pedestrian and cycle access to the future development and canal tow path have also been created.

-- There is further interest for the potential delivery of around 200 units at the northern end of the site (accessed via Shobnall Road)
+All infrastructure works were completed in 2018.
+The new high school is now open and housebuilding through two developers.
+There is further interest for the potential delivery of around 200 more homes at the northern end of the site (accessed via Shobnall Road).
+The main site developer Nurton is exploring future development plans.

 Liberty Park, Lichfield

-Local Growth Fund Investment = £4.00m (Staffordshire County Council)
+Local Growth Fund Investment = £4m (project promoted by Staffordshire County Council)

 Funding has supported infrastructure works to open up business park, working with a private sector developer.